 Not only will this save you some money but it also means that if you time things right you will have a meal waiting for you on a day when perhaps you have a later finish than the others.

 Check out the following article ‘20 of the best cook once, eat all week recipes: make-ahead meals and batch dish ideas to shave hours off your working week‘ for some great ideas!

 Socialising is a sure way to spend more than you can afford but that doesn’t mean you can’t go out at all.
 Be creative with your choices; try to go to pubs and bars with happy hours and be disciplined about when to leave.
 Don’t feel obliged to keep up with others; drink at your pace and within your budget.

 For more advice about student finance, see the Money Advice Service in-depth information.

 It will not have escaped your attention that we are a loan broker specialising in guarantor loans; so why write a blog post on student saving tips?

 We believe that cutting expenses is the very best strategy for any situation where money is short, and this applies to anyone whether they are a student or not.
 Though there are times when money is needed to cover unexpected expenses, and that is often where loans come in.

 A guarantor loan is one for people who have a damaged credit file, often form missed payments.
 They are much more expensing that a typical ‘personal loan’, but much cheaper than other bad credit loans such as payday, doorstep or instalment loans.

 A guarantor loan will not be relevant to most students, though we wrote this post to just raise awareness.
-For more information see out the FAQ page.
+For more information see our FAQ page.